j-o-e-y/unhashed/coin-guides/what-is-qtum_04-23-18/what-is-qtum.md

 ## Table of Contents

-+ What is Qtum?
++ What is Qtum
   - Snapshot
   - Team
   - Goals
-+ How Does Qtum Work?
++ How Does Qtum Work
   - Technical Info
   - Governance
   - Mining
   - Partnerships
 + Pros and Cons
+  - Pros
+  - Cons
++ How to Buy
++ Hot to Store

 ## What is Qtum?